warp-abbott/solana-trading-bot/README.md

 •	Your referred friends can also participate, the more you refer, the bigger the rewards!
 > Note: This feature is disabled by default.

-📅  Campaign ends on: October 1, 2025
+📅  Campaign ends on: November 1, 2025

 💵  Once you’ve completed the conditions, please add my Discord to claim your reward: `warp_abbott`